Frequently asked questions

 Do you do house calls?

 Yes!
-Visit my booking page to book a house call.
+Visit my booking page for call/text me at (425) 449-6144 to book your house call.
 My van is fully outfitted for sharpening and I can park outside your home or business.
 As long as you’re in the Portland area and have a level, flat space for me to park my van, I can come to you.

 Where can I find you?